sourcegraph/handbook/content/departments/product-engineering/engineering/cloud/devops/managed/upgrade_process.md

 This might indicate that the instance is not fully set up yet—try again in a minute.

 ### 6a) Set correct GCP logging settings for deployments using the Terraform module

-> ℹ️ This step only applies to Managed Instances that have been created using the [Terraform module](https://github.com/sourcegraph/deploy-sourcegraph-managed/tree/main/modules/terraform-managed-instance).
+> NOTE: This step only applies to Managed Instances that have been created using the [Terraform module](https://github.com/sourcegraph/deploy-sourcegraph-managed/tree/main/modules/terraform-managed-instance).
 If this module is not called in `$CUSTOMER/infrastructure.tf`, go to step 6b.

 We have moved to centralised logging in GCP for our Managed Instances.
 This is enabled in the [startup scripts](https://github.com/sourcegraph/deploy-sourcegraph-managed/blob/main/modules/terraform-managed-instance/black-startup-script.sh.tftpl#L74) of the deployments.
 To prevent the running deployment from being recreated due to changes in the startup script, a variable `disable_gcp_logging_on_running_deployment` needs to be set correctly on the module block in `$CUSTOMER/infrastructure.tf`.
 Out of the three described scenarios, determine which applies to the upgrade you are performing and apply the step.